AvtsVivek/Az204WthTerraform/src/tf-files/700120-azure-func-dotnet/ReadMe.md

 ```

-- The we will create a dotnet based Azure Function in the /src/dotnet-apps folder 0080-AzureFuncVs2022
+- The we will create a dotnet based Azure Function in the /src/dotnet-apps folder 0090-AzureFuncVs2022

-- The app in 0080-AzureFuncVs2022 is created using VS 2022
+- The app in 0090-AzureFuncVs2022 is created using VS 2022

 - This app is deployed to azure function using vs code.
+See the images.